AEW Dynamite preview: The updated lineup for Wednesday's TBS show - Pro Wrestling Dot Net

 The following matches are advertised for Wednesday’s AEW Dynamite television show.

-Powell’s POV: Dynamite will be live from Pittsburgh, Pennsylvania at Petersen Events Center.
-The Saturday edition of AEW Rampage will be taped the same night.
-Join Jake Barnett for our weekly live review as Dynamite airs Wednesday on TBS at 7CT/8ET (the show will be live from coast-to-coast).
+Powell’s POV: Dynamite will be live from Sunrise, Florida at FLA Live Arena.
+Next week’s AEW Rampage will be taped the same night.
+Join me for our weekly live review as Dynamite airs Wednesday on TBS at 7CT/8ET (the show will be live from coast-to-coast).
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members (including our Patreon subscribers).

 Be the first to comment